 Hopefully those of you who have cats will nod along in agreement, and those of you who are thinking of getting a cat will go into the decision with a bit more information under your belt.

-Here are 9 things to know about owning a cat.
+Here are some things to know about owning a cat.

 Ever.
 I’ve taken to leaving the door open, or at least slightly ajar, otherwise Belle just scratches at the handle and slides her little paws under the door.
 We have three bathrooms, and so I normally just use the ensuite attached to our bedroom, but it’s still kinda annoying, not gonna lie.
 What’s privacy?!